belijzajac/fixfirm.sh/README.md

 ## About

-It's a simple Bash script that detects missing firmware in different modules, and fixes them with the existing ones found in the most recent Linux firmware repository.
+It's a simple Bash script that detects missing firmware in different firmware modules, and tries to fix the issues that come from them by fetching the most recent and pre-existing firmware modules found in the upstream Linux firmware git repository.

-### How it works
+### The process behing the script

 1. Issues `update-initramfs -u` and collects infromation about missing firmware
 2. Clones `git://git.kernel.org/pub/scm/linux/kernel/git/firmware/linux-firmware.git`
 3. Copies the missing firmware to `/lib/firmware/`

-### Why
+### Why was this needed?

-As a matter of fact, I'm a regular user of the Liquorix kernel on Debian testing/sid, and whenever I update the kernel to a newer version, I get the following warning messages:
+As a matter of fact, I'm a regular user of the Liquorix kernel on Debian Sid, and whenever I update the kernel to a newer version, I face the following warning messages whenever I update the system and get past the kernel compilation process:

 ![missing-modules](img/missing_modules.png)

 It shows that the Intel i915 chip lacks some firmware, even though I have already installed the package `xserver-xorg-video-intel` that supports the Intel i9xx family chipset.
-Since doing everything by hand on different machines became tiresome, I came up with this project idea.
+Since fixing the same issues by hand all over again on different Linux powered machines has become cumbersome, I came up with this project idea to help me automate the system administration of Linux home servers.

 ## License